meshtastic/meshtastic/docs/software/android/usage.md

 The Meshtastic Android app handles the communication and shows the location of everyone in your private group.
 Each member of your private mesh can always see the location and distance of all other members and any text messages sent to your group chat.

 Open the App and you should see a screen like this.
+Notice the cloud with a slash through it in the upper right, showing no device connection.
 You can move through the tabs but nothing much will be visible until you connect to a radio device.

 [![No device connected](/img/android/android-settings-none-sm.png)](/img/android/android-settings-none.png)